 Here’s how to compare mortgage lenders so you can arrive at the right decision for you.

 Before reaching out to lenders, start by researching them online.
-This can help you gain a sense of their offerings and the types of mortgages they specialize in providing.
+This can help you get a sense of their offerings and the types of mortgages they specialize in.
 Look for lenders that are well-established and have positive customer reviews.

 It’s also always a good idea to ask the lender directly about their licensing status, as they may be able to provide you with additional information or answer any questions you may have.
 By doing your due diligence and verifying the licensing status of potential lenders, you can make a more informed decision and feel confident that you are working with a reputable lender.

-When requesting quotes from lenders, it's important to provide the same information to each one.
-This includes details about the amount you want to borrow, your credit score, and any other relevant details.
+When requesting a quote from a lender, it's important to provide the same information to each lender.
+This includes details about the amount you are borrowing, your credit score, and any other relevant details.
 Providing consistent information to each lender allows you to accurately compare their offers and determine which one is the most favorable.